prashansapkota/particle-segmentation/README.md

-# Particle Segmentation
+# Automatic Nano-Particle Segmentation using U-Net

-This repo contains a pipeline for converting scientific images and annotations into training data, cropping, patch extraction, augmentation, and training a U-Net model for particle detection.